39 IDEAS TO GROW AS A PERSON, IMPROVE YOUR BRAIN AND EXPAND YOUR LIFE

 Have less than stimulating work to do?
 Start a timer and challenge yourself to perform the task faster.
 Get others to help so that you have someone to talk do while doing the task and it will go by faster.

 7. Enhance your sense of smell.

-Burn a clean-burning scented candle while your work or try aromatherapy to brighten your senses.
-Learn about essential oils and aromatherapy and how it can offer health benefits.
+Burn a clean-burning scented candle while you work or try aromatherapy to brighten your senses.
+Learn about essential oils and aromatherapy and how they can offer health benefits.

 8. Learn a new word each day.

 We used to have a chalkboard in our breakfast room with a “word of the week” for our family to learn each week.
 I admit, sometimes those words stretched out longer than a week but it was fun to challenge my children to use those words in a sentence.
 I think we all expanded our vocabulary as I didn’t know some of them myself!
 I think I will start that again!